Rorima/javascript/notes.md

 ### Comments

-Comments are written on double foward slashes. `// This is single line a comment`, or like this for multiple lined comments:
+Comments are written with double foward slashes. `// This is single line a comment`, or like this for multiple lined comments:

 ```
 /*